hardwarehacklab/hardwarehacklab.github.io/app/_projects/draw-vr.md

 An experimental team made up of ThoughtWorks designers and technologists has been working for the past three months with virtual reality to make remote collaborations more human.

-Using <a target="_blank" rel="noopener noreferrer" href="https://unity3d.com/">Unity</a>, the <a target="_blank" rel="noopener noreferrer" href="http://www.htcvive.com/us/">HTC Vive</a>, and the <a target="_blank" rel="noopener noreferrer" href="https://www3.oculus.com/en-us/rift/">Oculus Rift</a>, they’ve developed a remote-collaboration application that allows users to high-five, express ideas as objects in 3D space, and even play Pictionary from opposite sides of the country.
+Using <a href="https://unity3d.com/">Unity</a>, the <a href="http://www.htcvive.com/us/">HTC Vive</a>, and the <a href="https://www3.oculus.com/en-us/rift/">Oculus Rift</a>, they’ve developed a remote-collaboration application that allows users to high-five, express ideas as objects in 3D space, and even play Pictionary from opposite sides of the country.

 <figure class="video ratio-50">
 	<iframe src="https://www.youtube.com/embed/l2zb8I0J93Q" allowfullscreen></iframe>